systemlibrary/systemlibrary-common-net/readme.md

 - &gt;= .NET 7

 ## Latest Version
-- 7.3.0.6
-- Internal namespace change
-- Updated deps
+- 7.3.1.1
+- DictionaryCache added to simplify invocation of using ConcurrentDictionaries

 #### Version history
 - View git history of this file if interested